Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/editing.rst

    Frame width.

-Fig. Frame width is a text object with a width of 5.0.
+Fig. :ref:`fig-texts-edit-frame` is a text object with a width of 5.0.
 And because the frame width is greater than 0.0 it is now visible and is drawn in the active theme color as a dashed rectangle.
 The text has overflowed because the text has reached the end of the last frame, the default frame.